This post may contain affiliate links. Please read our disclosure policy.

 - Pour the warm ganache over the top of the cooled cake, and gently spread toward the edges so the ganache begins to drip down the sides of the cake.
 Allow to set at room temperature before serving.

-- *To make whipped ganache frosting, use 10 ounces of chopped chocolate with the 6 fluid ounces cream and follow the same instructions.
+- If you forgot to use 10 ounces of chopped chocolate instead of 8 and nothing has cooled yet, just melt 2 more ounces of chocolate and add it to the prepared ganache.
+Follow the same instructions as above through mixing until smooth.
 Allow the ganache to cool at room temperature until no longer hot to the touch.

 Notes